lion65816/aat/README.md

 #### Export resources (Lunar Monitor)

 Lunar Monitor lets you export resources automatically upon saving.
-To inject Lunar Magic with Lunar Monitor, simply move Lunar Magic to the root directory (where there are lunar-monitor.dll, lunar-monitor-injector.exe and usertoolbar.txt - they have to be in the same directory).
+To inject Lunar Magic with Lunar Monitor, simply move Lunar Magic to the lm331 directory (where lunar-monitor.dll, lunar-monitor-injector.exe and usertoolbar.txt are located - they have to be in the same directory).

 #### Import resources (Lunar Helper)